ncoghlan/misc/notes/python3/questions_and_answers.rst

 If we hadn't considered Python 3.2 to be at least back to parity with Python 2.7, *that* is when we would have decided to continue on to do a Python 2.8 release.
-We're even less inclined to do so now that Python 3 has an additional 5 years of feature development under its belt relative to the Python 2 series.
+We're even less inclined to do so now that Python 3 has several additional years of feature development under its belt relative to the Python 2 series.

 There *are* parts of the Python 3 standard library that are also useful in